COVID-19 Announcements and FAQs

 All students living in university housing and all undergraduates

-Because of the particularly dense housing arrangements in university housing and the frequent interactions among students, all undergraduates and all graduate and professional students living in dormitory-style university housing will be required to be tested weekly.
+Because of the particularly dense housing arrangements in university housing and the frequent interactions among students, all undergraduates and all graduate and professional students living in dormitory-style university housing will be required to be tested twice weekly.

 Students living abroad may be subject to a 14-day quarantine after arriving in the United States.
 Students living in states with high prevalence of COVID-19 may also be subject to a 14-day quarantine after arriving in Connecticut.